 Pursuant to Sec.
 86-520 (a)(c) The planning commission may recommend to the city council waiver of the sidewalk requirement when the property owner can demonstrate that the required sidewalk will not be reasonably beneficial or useful because of the location of the subject property and the characteristics of the immediate neighborhood.
 The applicant is requesting a waiver from the sidewalk requirements along Fox Lea Drive and Border Road.
-In lieu of the sidewalk on Border Road, the applicant proposes to expand the existing bicycle lane up to its intersection with Border Road.
+In lieu of the sidewalk on Border Road, the applicant proposes to install on-road bicycle lane(s) on the east side of North Auburn Road from the project's south boundary to Border Road.